skeezicsb/PERQemu/PERQemu/Readme.txt

   Processors:
     - 4K and 16K CPUs (20-bit) are tested and complete;
-    - 16K CPU (24-bit) is complete but not tested; waiting on PERQ-2/EIO;
+    - 16K CPU (24-bit) is complete but not fully tested;
     - The CPU, memory and video run on a separate thread.

   Memory/VideoController: